 Families are the first and most powerful influence on children’s early learning and development.
 Early childhood settings can reinforce the care, learning and benefits of families’ participation in their children’s early learning.
 Planned programming for children and their families are based on mutual trust and respect.
 We are sensitive to family culture, values and language.

-Our staff support emotional development by encouraging caring and responsive relationships, providing opportunities for independence and autonomy and attention to individual needs.
+Our staff support emotional development by encouraging caring and responsive relationships, providing opportunities for independence, autonomy and attention to individual needs.
 Staff show warmth through voice tone, posture and physical contact.
 Staff engage in many one-on-one and small group conversations with the children daily.

 We feel all children have the right to be respected and appreciated as individuals.
 They have the right to be listened to with respect and interest when they state their opinion or comment.
-All children have the right to try and test the limits of the impossible making the impossible every opportunity for growth and development.
+All children have the right to try and test the limits.
+This creates of opportunity for growth and development.

 We provide a positive learning environment that expands on their inquiring minds.
 Through play-based learning, the children show a natural curiosity while developing personal skills such as independence, creativity, motivation, problem solving techniques, social and intellectual skills and much more.